 - And most importantly… make sure your headline matches the intent of what your reader is hoping to achieve

-If you’re unsure whether or not you’ve written a strong headline, take it for a test drive by using the free headline analyzer tool from CoSchedule.
+If you’re unsure whether or not you’ve written a strong headline, take it for a test drive by using the free headline analyzer tool from the Advanced Marketing Institute.
 It’s super cool—you just paste in the headline you’re thinking about using, and it gives you a score on a scale of 0 to 100 (with 100 being a truly perfect headline), based on their analysis of millions of headlines.

-You’ll get better at writing headlines as time goes on and you do more of it.
+You’ll get better at writing blog headlines as time goes on and you do more of it.

 But if you’re really unsure of how to title a new post, then do a Google search for the target keyword phrase you’re going after and gather inspiration for the ways other titles are written—be sure not to directly copy other bloggers, but that’ll point you in the right direction.

 It’s extremely important that you customize the URL of your new post, if you hope for it to rank well in organic Google search results.

 How to set an SEO-friendly URL for your blog posts (click to expand)